fsfe/reuse-docs/faq.md

 ## I'm used to doing things differently; can't I just keep doing what I have always been doing? {#tradition}

-Many people, when they first encounter REUSE, run into a couple of things that are very different from what they are used to.
+Some people, when they first encounter REUSE, run into a couple of things that are very different from what they are used to.
 They miss the long legal blurbs at the tops of files, miss the `COPYING`/`LICENSE` file in the root of the repository, think that `.license` files clutter the directory, or find it very strange that even insignificant non-code files get licensing headers.
-The eccentricities of REUSE can seem peculiar in that way.
+The different-ness of REUSE can seem peculiar in that way.

-REUSE explicitly breaks with old traditions, however.
+One of REUSE's main goals is to be as compatible to existing best practices as possible.
+It explicitly breaks with some old traditions, however.
 We believe that REUSE is better for it.
 By breaking new ground, REUSE is simpler, more comprehensive, and more unambiguous than it would have been if we tried to maintain compatibility with traditions of old.

-Nothing prevents you from adding long legal blurbs to your headers or putting a `COPYING` file in the root of your directory *anyway*, however.
+Nothing prevents you from adding long legal blurbs to your headers or putting a `COPYING` file in the root of your directory *anyway* though.
 These things can be done to your liking.
 Some other aspects of REUSE are unavoidable, however.
-REUSE maintains that *every single file should contain licensing information*, which mandates that `.license` files exist and that even the tiniest of files get a header.
+REUSE maintains that *every single file should contain licensing information*, so that even the tiniest of files get a header, are accompanied by a corresponding `.license` file, or marked in a bulk.
 These things are simply inherent to the goal of REUSE, and we hope that these eccentricities will soon become commonplace, such that they would no longer seem so peculiar anymore.

 ## What is copyright? {#what-is-copyright}